 One word of caution though: the Apple Store usually doesn’t offer cash-back or points through portals on just-released products.
 If you’re looking for a product released within the past month or 2, you’ll have to purchase through a reseller to earn points.
 This will be clearly noted in the Apple Store’s terms and conditions of whatever portal you choose to use.

 You’ll earn points through these portals based on how much you spend.
 For example, the American Airlines AAdvantage shopping portal may award 2 points per $1 spent at MacMall or another retailer.
 So if you buy a $500 iPad, you’ll earn a cool 1,000 AAdvantage miles.

 You can compare all shopping portal earning rates using Cash Back Monitor.
 Just head over to its website, enter the name of your merchant, and you’ll see how many points per dollar spent each portal is offering.

 Hot Tip: Shopping through Rakuten?
 You can choose to earn Amex Membership Rewards instead of cash-back if you have a personal American Express card that earns Membership Rewards points.
-Just switch to earning points in your account settings page.
+Just switch to earning points at your account settings page.

 We generally recommend going with a shipping portal that has the highest earning rate for points you can actually use.
 So, don’t shop through a portal just because it’s offering 1 more point per dollar if you can’t actually use said points.

-Examples of Rewards Earning on Apple Products
+Examples of Reward Earnings on Apple Products

 To illustrate how beneficial stacking credit card points with discounts and shopping portals is, here’s an example of using all 3 to get a nice discount on a 2019 16-inch MacBook Pro.